AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 ### Dueling Double Deep Q-Learning Network

 The first RL algorithm I implemented was a vanilla DQN.
-After I had implemented it and did not find immediate success, I opted to add more "bells and whistles" and eventually arrived at a dueling double DQN.
+However, after implenting it, I did not find immediate success.
+I then proceeded to add more "bells and whistles" and eventually arrived at a dueling double DQN.
 Below is a code snippet showing a portion of the dueling double DQN implementation used:

 ```
 class DuelingNet(torch.nn.Module):